 “It was the only meaningful present we could think of to give ourselves,” Shirley said.
 “Why wouldn’t we give back to the place that blessed us so much?”

-The Tom and Shirley Aney Kinesiology Scholarship is available for current Kinesiology students to apply for Fall 2020.
+The Tom and Shirley Aney Kinesiology Scholarship is available for current Kinesiology students to apply through March 2nd.
 Learn more.

 ~Written by Kelsey Lyman, CHHS Student Writer / Photos provided by Tom and Shirley Aney